EMODnet/EMODnet-Biology-Benthos_greater_North_Sea/README.md

 ## Data product

 The products are of two different kinds.

-Per species a .csv file is made that specifies for each sampling event (in total there are appr.
-80000 sampling events) whether the species was present or not.
-These files are the basis for automated interpolation with DIVA afterwards.
+Per species the presence or absence in each of the sampling events is recorded as a Boolean variable.
+Output is restricted to species that have been found more than 200 times in the entire dataset, but this can be changed in the code.
+This file is to be used as a basis for the production of interpolation maps, but can also be used as a basis for clustering and descriptive analyses.

-Per species, these presence/absence data are also rasterized in a relatively fine raster.
+Per species, the presence/absence data are also rasterized in a relatively fine raster.
 For each raster cell, the proportion of observations with presence of the species is calculated.
 The map shows these proportions (between 0 and 1).
-An example for one species is shown in this document.
+A pdf file with these maps is included in the directory "product"

 ## More information:

-### References

-### Code and methodology

-{{link_code}}

 ### Citation and download link

 This product should be cited as:

-{{product_citation}}
+Herman, P.M.J., Stolte, W., van der Heijden, L. 2020.
+Summary presence/absence maps of macro-endobenthos in the greater North Sea, based on nearly 100,000 samples from 65 assembled monitoring data sets.
+EMODNET Biology data product.

 Available to download in: